jupyter-book/jupyter-book/_guide/01_overview.md

 * `_data/navigation.yml` contains site navigation as well as auto-generated sidebar yaml
 * `assets/css` contains CSS for the textbook and website
 * `environment.yml` contains the environment needed to build the textbook
+* `_includes/textbook.html` contains Javascript and HTML needed to set up the textbook

 ### Helper scripts

 * `scripts/` contains scripts to generate the textbook from the Jupyter notebooks
     * `scripts/generate_textbook.py` will generate the markdown and sidebar for your textbook.
-After you make any changes in `notebook/`, you should run this script so your site stays up-to-date.
+After you make any changes in `notebook/`, you should run this script via `make textbook` so your site stays up-to-date.
     * `scripts/clean.py` is used to clean out any auto-generated files
     * `scripts/execute_all_notebooks.py` will use nbconvert to execute all notebooks in `notebooks/` in-place.
     * `scripts/generate_summary_from_folders.py` is a helper script to automatically gneerate a `SUMMARY.md` file from